LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 	:class:`ll.xist.ns.htmlspecials.html`.
 Furthermore this new element will not change any attribute if it has already been set.

+	So if you need the functionality replace any use of :class:`ll.xist.ns.html.html` with :class:`ll.xist.ns.htmlspecials.html`.

+*	:class:`ll.xist.ns.html.title` no longer does any manipulation of its content.

+	If you needed this functionality, you can copy it from the old ``title`` element and put it into your own element class.

 Migrating to version 3.8
 ========================